 (Source: FSC-STD-01-001 V5-0).

-In Japan, the following types of vegetation are categorized as natural forest and conversion into plantation* or other land use is prohibited:
+In Japan, natural vegetation original to the land constituting forests is treated as natural forest and conversion into plantation* or other land use is prohibited:

-Forests* composed of natural vegetation with multilayered structure.
+Climax forest: Forest developed as the final stage of the succession, constituting multi-layered hierarchical structure and diverse species composition.
 It corresponds to the vegetation naturalness of 9 in the National Survey on the Natural Environment conducted by the Ministry of the Environment.

-Substitutional vegetation (vegetation that developed in place of the original vegetation inherent to the place) that has species composition close to the natural vegetation, and has well-developed vertical structure successive up to the dominant tree canopy, with little traces of clearcutting in the past.
+Semi-natural forest: Forest naturally regenerated by coppicing or from seeds, having species composition and well-developed hierarchical structure close to the natural vegetation.
 It corresponds to the vegetation naturalness of 8.

-Well-developed forests* established by natural regeneration such as coppicing or seedling on land where the previously existed plantation is lost, and that have experienced sufficient succession to develop species composition and vertical structure corresponding to the vegetation naturalness of 8.

 Natural Hazards: disturbances that can present risks* to social and environmental values* in the Management Unit* but that may also comprise important ecosystem functions*; examples include drought, flood, fire, landslide, storm, avalanche, etc.

 Non-timber forest products (NTFP): All products other than timber derived from the Management Unit* (Source: FSC-STD-01-001 V5-0).
+Bark, latex, flower, leaf, fruit, seedlings, bamboo, herbs (including wild vegetables and medicinal plants) and mushroom (excluding fungal bed cultivation).
+This standard is applicable to only those whose movement is confined within the Management Unit*.

 Objective: The basic purpose laid down by The Organization* for the forest* enterprise, including the decision of policy and the choice of means for attaining the purpose (Source: Based on F.C.
 Osmaston.
 1968.
 The Management of Forests.
 Hafner, New York; and D.R.
 Johnston, A.J.
 Grayson and R.T.
 Bradley.
 1967.
 Forest Planning.
 Faber & Faber, London).